santisq/PSCompression/docs/en-US/Get-TarEntry.md

 Archive            6/23/2025 11:08 PM         2.00 KB file2.txt
 ```

-Filters entries to show only files using `-Type Archive`.
+This example lists only file entries (excluding directories) from `archive.tar` using `-Type Archive`.

 ### Example 4: Filter entries with Include and Exclude parameters